apache/airflow/docs/apache-airflow/security/security_model.rst

 varying access and capabilities:

 1. **Deployment Managers**: They have the highest level of access and control.
-They install and configure Airflow, make decisions about technologies and permissions.
+They install and configure Airflow, and make decisions about technologies and permissions.
 They can potentially delete the entire installation and have access to all credentials.
 Deployment Managers can also decide to keep audits, backups and copies of information